BetterdataLabs/.github/README.md

 🧠 What We Work On

-While our codebases are private, our work spans several deep technical areas:
+While our codebases are private, our work spans several deep technical areas.

 🔐 Synthetic Data Systems

-Relational & multi-table synthetic data generation
+Relational and multi-table synthetic data generation

 Time-series and event-based data synthesis